Skip to main navigation Skip to main content

-The 12-credit program surveys the spectrum of education, health, and social services available to individuals with disabilities and their families, and examines the public and private networks of disability services from an interdisciplinary perspective.
-While the program addresses the needs of people with all types of disabilities, it emphasizes developmental disabilities across the lifespan.
+The 12-credit program examines the spectrum of education, health, policy, and social services impacting individuals with disabilities and their families, and surveys the public and private networks of disability services from an interdisciplinary perspective.
+While the program addresses the needs of people with all types of disabilities, it emphasizes intellectual and related developmental disabilities across the lifespan.

 The program will address topics in the field of developmental disabilities, including:

 The program is divided into three components:

 The program’s ILE requires students to integrate theory with practice by completing a disability-related research project or working directly with people with disabilities in settings such as schools, recreation centers, or human-service agencies.

 Program admission is open to degree-seeking or non-degree-seeking students who meet the following criteria: